 - If you make an employment enquiry we will pass your details to other relevant companies within the Huntsworth Group;

-- If you make an enquiry about our services we will pass your details to the relevant other companies within the Huntsworth Group to ensure that your enquiry is adequately dealt with
+- If you make an enquiry about our services, we will pass your details to the relevant company within the Huntsworth Group to ensure that your enquiry is adequately dealt with;

-- Process your personal data for research purposes as outlined in the consent process through which you supplied this to us
+- Process your personal data for research purposes as outlined in the consent process through which you supplied this to us;

-- Email you about similar goods and services to those you’ve purchased from us which you may be interested in
+- Email you about similar goods and services to those you’ve purchased from us which you may be interested in; or

 - Enter and perform a contract with you or to perform any steps you require from us before entering into the contract.
-If you do not provide information required by us to enter into a contract with you, we will not be able to enter into that agreement with you or provide you the services you require.
+If you do not provide information required by us to enter into a contract with you, we will not be able to enter into that agreement with you or provide you with the services you require.